-6.1 Dictionaries 166
+- 6.1 Dictionaries 172

-6.2 Sets 177
+- 6.2 Other Built-In Container Types 182

-6.3 Character Encodings and Strings 181
+- 6.3 Character Encodings and Strings 189

-6.4 Module random 186
+- 6.4 Module random 194

-Case Study: Games of Chance 190
+- 6.5 Case Study: Games of Chance 198

-Chapter Summary 190

-Solutions to Practice Problems 190

-Exercises 194

-Problems 195

-THE FOCUS OF THIS CHAPTER is on the other built-in container classes available in Python.
+THE FOCUS OF THIS CHAPTER are the other built-in container classes available in Python.
 While lists are useful general-purpose containers, there are situations when they are awkward or inefficient to use.
 For this reason, Python provides other built-in container classes.

 In a dictionary container, values stored in the container can be indexed using user-specified indexes we call keys.
 Dictionaries have many different uses, including counting, and they are general-purpose containers just as list containers are.
-In addition to dictionaries, we also explain when and how to use the set built-in container classes.
+In addition to dictionaries, we also explain when and how to use the tuple and set built-in container classes.